rsaxvc/pyvirb/README.md

 ## Synopsis

-PyVirb is a program and library for talking to Garmin VIRB cameras.
+PyVirb is a program and library for talking to Garmin VIRB cameras over WiFi.
 The goal is to have two layers - one for finding cameras, and another for connecting to individual cameras identified on a network.

 ## Code Example